Public Services Card

 Registering for a Public Services Card

-The Department of Social Protection will send you a letter with your SAFE registration appointment.
-SAFE registration takes about 15 minutes to complete and usually takes place in your local Intreo Centre.
+SAFE registration takes about 15 minutes to complete.
 It is important that you attend for your appointment.
 It will help to avoid any potential difficulty with access to social welfare payments in the future.
 During this appointment your photograph will be taken and your signature recorded for your new Public Services Card, which will be posted to your home address.
-You will also be asked for the answers to some security questions.
+You will also be asked to provide answers to some security questions.

-You must bring certain documents with you to your appointment to prove your identity and address.
-You should also bring the letter you got confirming your appointment and, if you have one, your mobile phone.
+You must bring certain documents to your appointment to prove your identity and address.
+You should also bring the letter confirming your appointment and, if you have one, your mobile phone.
 Having your mobile phone with you means that your number can be verified by the Department.
 You will need phone verification to access public services online.
 If you currently have a Social Services Card (a swipe card used to collect social welfare payments), bring that with you too.

 You must prove your identify to receive a social welfare payment or benefit.
 If you comply with the SAFE registration process when requested, you are considered to have authenticated your identity.
-If you do not comply with the SAFE registration process your social welfare payments (including Child Benefit) and/or your social welfare entitlements (such as Free Travel) may be suspended.
+If you do not comply with the SAFE registration process, your social welfare payments (including Child Benefit) and/or your social welfare entitlements (such as Free Travel) may be suspended.

 Documents to bring to your SAFE registration appointment

-1.Evidence of identity:
+1. Evidence of identity:

 Evidence of identity